kevinboone/vlc-server/radio_support/README.md

 ## Limitations

-Apart from the obvious huge problem that there is no simple way to edit the stream database, there are smaller issues.
+Apart from the obvious, huge problem that there is no simple way to edit the streams database, there are smaller issues as well.

 - The web interface just dumps the entire stream list on a single page.
   There is no paging or sorting.
-In practice, because there are no images or icons assocated with streams, this isn't a problem unless there are tens of thousands of streams in the database.
+In practice, because there are no images or icons assocated with streams, this isn't a problem unless there are thousands of streams in the database.
 - The web interface's 'search' feature does not find streams, only local files.
-- If a stream won't play -- and that's surprisingly common -- none of the clients provide much indication why.
+- If a stream won't play -- and that's annoyingly common -- none of the clients provide much indication why.
 You probably won't even get an error message, just silence.

 ## The general problem with Internet radio

-Internet radio stations are ephemeral.
-They come and go, almost on a daily basis.
+Internet radio stations are ephemeral: they come and go, almost on a daily basis.
 Even the long-lasting ones change their URLs from time to time.
 So manual maintenance of a large list of Internet radio stations is really not practical.
 A choice has to be made between importing a large number of stations from a database like `radio-browser.info`, and accepting that many will be uninteresting or dysfunctional, or carefully selecting a few stations.

 There are commercial stream curators like TuneIn, but their services are not free.
 There's no way to integrate a TuneIn search into a free software application, so far as I can see.
 The nearest thing to a free radio stream database is `radio-browser.info`.
-This is pretty good, and I use it all the time, but it's a hobby effort, and its maintainers accept that.
+This is pretty good, and I use it all the time; but it's a hobby effort, and its maintainers accept that.
 It would be interesting to integrate a radio-browser search into the `vlc-server` web interface, and not all that difficult.
 But the long-term future of `radio-browser` cannot be assured (or so it seems to